RagingRectangle/rdmGruber/README.md

 rdmDB:
 - Enter your basic RDM database info.
 Make sure your user has access if the database is not local.

+golbatDB:
+- If you use Golbat you will also need to fill in this section.
+Currently only used for Leaderboards.

 RaidBoardOptions:
 - **mapLink:** Turn gym names into map hyperlinks (true/false).
 - **linkFormat:** Use custom links to point towards your own map.
 (Also for quests)